-This position assists in managing and administering all aspects of work related to the Kennedy Center’s International Committee on the Arts (KCICA) as well as fundraising for international programming and major Kennedy Center festivals.
+This position assists in managing and administering all aspects of work related to the Kennedy Center International Committee on the Arts (KCICA) as well as fundraising for international programming and major Kennedy Center international festivals.

-The Assistant Manager will work with the Manager of National and International Advancement and Assistant of International Advancement to develop and plan solicitations and stewardship of individuals providing support for the Kennedy Centers international programming, while working to build productive relationships.
+The Assistant Manager will work with the Manager of National and International Advancement to develop and plan solicitations and stewardship of individuals providing support for the Kennedy Center's international programming, while working to build productive relationships.

-The Assistant Manager must establish, promote and strengthen relationships between the Kennedy Center and committee members to maximize revenue to achieve the Center’s mission.
-Duties include cultivation and stewardship of current committee members by creating and implementing innovative strategies for securing major gifts; expanding the KCICA donor community across the country and internationally by managing a portfolio of prospects and coordinating solicitations to potential new members; successful planning and execution of committee events and meetings; preparing donor communications; and other activities related to maintaining an active, informed and committed constituency.
-The Assistant Manager, International Advancement may also be expected to take on assignments related to prospecting and fundraising for the general fund and specific programmatic needs of the Kennedy Center.
+The Assistant Manager must establish, promote, and strengthen relationships between the Kennedy Center and committee members to maximize revenue to achieve the Center's mission.
+Duties include cultivation and stewardship of current committee members by creating and implementing innovative strategies for securing major gifts; expanding the KCICA donor community across the country and internationally by managing prospects and coordinating solicitations to potential new members; successful planning and execution of committee events, meetings, and international summits; preparing donor communications; and other activities related to maintaining an active, informed, and committed constituency.
+The Assistant Manager of International Advancement may also be expected to take on assignments related to prospecting and fundraising for the general fund, capital campaign, and specific programmatic needs of the Kennedy Center.

 The Assistant Manager must be able to exercise discretion in order to prioritize assignments and work under significant pressure, as many projects are time sensitive, involving concurrent deadlines and donor interaction.
 An eagerness to communicate and problem solve with a positive attitude is essential.

-Demonstrates ability to plan, organize, and manage time and projects for maximum productivity.
-Demonstrated ability to shift priorities in order to achieve high-value work.
-Works to build productive relationships throughout the organization.
-Customarily and regularly exercises discretion and independent judgment in the pursuit of job objectives and goals.
+The Assistant Manager demonstrates an ability to plan, organize, and manage time and projects for maximum productivity.
+Demonstrated ability to shift priorities in order to achieve high-value work is a must.
+The Assistant Manager works to build productive relationships throughout the organization as well as customarily and regularly exercises discretion and independent judgement in the pursuit of job objectives and goals.

 Duties and Responsibilities:

-10% Carefully maintain and coordinate committee-related data and fundraising materials, including but not limited to: income and expense budgets, gift processing, payment reminders, purchase orders, personal donor data, prospect lists, contracts, correspondence, donor recognition materials, etc.
+10% Carefully maintain and coordinate committee-related data and fundraising materials, including but not limited to: income and expense budgets, gift processing, payment reminders, prospect lists, contracts, correspondence, donor recognition materials, etc.

 Minimum Skills and/or Knowledge Required